 If you must create a group of dissimilar instances that do not follow an instance template, see Unmanaged Instance Groups.

 All of the load balancing configurations available on Google Cloud Platform require that you specify instance groups or target pools that can serve traffic distributed from the load balancer.

 For HTTP(S), internal, and SSL load balancing, you must assign an instance group to a backend service.
 A backend service is a centralized service for managing backends, which in turn manages instances that handle user requests for your load balancer.
 Each backend service contains one or more backends, and each backend contains one instance group.
 The backend service knows which instances it can use, how much traffic they can handle, and how much traffic they are currently handling.
 You can assign either a managed or unmanaged instance group to a backend service.

-For more information on different load balancing configurations, see the respective documentation:
+For more information on different load balancing configurations, see the load balancing documentation.